peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 # Status Assertion Request

-The following diagram shows the Wallet Instance requesting a Status Assertion to a Issuer, related to a specific Credential issued by the same Issuer.
+The following diagram shows the Wallet Instance requesting a Status Assertion to an Issuer, related to a specific Credential issued by the same Issuer.

 ~~~ ascii-art